royaltm/ansible-nodejs/README.md

 Requirements
 ------------

 Currently only for CentOS 6 & 7.
+Pull requests are welcome.

 Role Variables